strato-net/strato-platform/readme-usage.md

 # Cirrus

-Cirrus is a service that indexes smart contracts and allows the use of a RESTful API to query contract data.
+To make it easy to view smart contract state we built Cirrus, a service that indexes smart contracts and allows the use of a RESTful API to query contract data.

 ### Uploading a Contract to Cirrus